 During the data migration process, Business Central does not migrate most system tables, users, and permissions.

 Upgrading to a new version of Business Central

 If you upgrade to a new version of Business Central on-premises, including a cumulative update, then you must update the extensions as well.
 Depending on your on-premises solution, your Business Central tenant contains different extensions for the cloud migration.
 For more information, see Business Central Intelligent Cloud Extensions.

-You must always install, publish, or upgrade the Intelligent Cloud Base extension first, and then the product-specific extension or extensions.
-Also, you must update the extensions both on-premises and online.
+In your Business Central online tenant, install, publish, or upgrade the Intelligent Cloud Base extension first, and then the product-specific extension or extensions.

-Also, at the end of the upgrade, you must make sure to run the Set-NAVApplication PowerShell cmdlet to set the application version in the upgraded database.
-The cmdlet sets the
+Also, at the end of the upgrade, you must make sure that the

 applicationVersion field in the

 ndo$tenantdatabaseproperty table is set to the right version.
 If the field is blank, or if it is set to an older version than the migration tool supports, the migration cannot run.
 For more information, see Post-upgrade tasks.

 Migration On-premises Data to Business Central online

 Migrate Legacy Help to the Dynamics 365 Business Central Format